Oesophagectomy

 Outpatient appointment

 Before you leave hospital, you will be given an appointment for your check-up at an outpatient clinic.
+You may also be given contact details for your specialist nurse.
 The appointment is a good time to talk about any problems you have after your operation.
 If you have any problems before this appointment, you can contact your cancer doctor, specialist nurse or ward nurse for advice.

 Eating

-You probably will not feel like eating very much for a while, and it is common to lose some weight.
+You probably will not feel like eating very much for a while, and you may lose some weight.
 You may feel full after eating small amounts.
 Some foods might make you feel sick, or give you indigestion or diarrhoea.
 It is important to try to eat, even if you do not feel like it.
 Over time, you will start to manage bigger portion sizes and different foods.
 If you continue to have problems, it can help to write down what is happening so you can limit or avoid certain foods.
-Talk to your cancer doctor or dietitian if you continue to have problems with food.
+If you continue to have problems with food, talk to your cancer doctor or dietitian.

 We have more information about eating after treatment for oesophageal cancer.